awnumar/spacetime.dev/_posts/2019-05-02-to-slice-or-not-to-slice.md

 title: to slice or not to slice
 ---

 Go is an incredibly useful programming language because it hands you a fair amount of **power** while remaining fairly succinct.
-Here are are few bits of knowledge I've picked up in my time spent with it.
+Here are few bits of knowledge I've picked up in my time spent with it.

 Say you have a fixed-size byte array and you want to pass it to a function that only accepts slices.
 That's easy, you can "slice" it: